lxw0109/monitorURLs/README.md

 Utils for monitorURLs.py & Collect the INITIAL criterion data.

 6. **monitorURLs.py**:<br>
-monitor urls: compare the newest data with criterion and offer warnings(emails) if necessary.
+Monitor urls: compare the newest data with criterion and offer warnings(emails) if necessary.

 7. run.sh:<br>
-the interface to run the whole program. run(manually & crontab) it like this:<br>
+This script file is the interface to run the whole program. run(manually & crontab) it like this:<br>
 **manually**:<br>
  ```
  bash run.sh